 Employee wellbeing is more than just physical health; your employee wellness program needs to reflect that.
 Take a holistic approach to wellness and reap the benefits of an engaged workforce.

+Respondents said that more anxiety and more stress contributed to that decline.
 When asked what was contributing most to their increased stress levels, people listed:

 - Contracting COVID-19

 - Financial pressure